Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: Authors' Contributions

 \section{Authors' Contributions}

 T.A.A. developed initial theoretical extensions to DFFT work including multi-component and time-dependent systems.
 Y.A.K. and I.C. proposed initial application of DFFT onto demographic systems.
 M.H. provided context of proposed methods within the broader field of demography.
 Y.C., Y.A.K., B.B., T.A.A. and I.C. developed and refined multi-component and time-dependent applications of DFFT onto simulated data.
 Y.C. implemented all simulations, performed all analyses of data, and created all figures.
 Y.A.K. wrote code for statistical extraction of parameters from data.
-Y.C. wrote initial draft of paper and SI.
-I.C. and Y.A.K performed extensive edits to paper.
+Y.C., Y.A.K., T.A.A. and I.C. wrote the manuscript with all authors contributing.
+Y.C., T.A.A and B.B. wrote the SI with all authors contributing.
 I.C. mentored Y.C. and Y.A.K..
 T.A.A. mentored Y.C. and B.B..